 A few examples of drilling down within each asset class would be the following:

-Cash
+Within Cash

 You may not think cash is an investment, but holding your money in cash is an investment decision.
+Alternative options to your checking account for cash would be as follows:

-Fixed Income
+Within Fixed Income (Bonds)

 Fixed income is investing in other entities through financing their debt.
 You, as the investor, loan money to an issuer of a bond.
 This allows the issuer to finance whatever project it is they are working on and in return they promise to pay you your principal back and an income at fixed intervals at a fixed rate.

-Bonds are the main form of Fixed Income.
-They typically have reliable returns, a fixed and predictable income that provides a cash flow to you, along with less risk.
 There are 3 major types of bonds and the biggest difference between them is who is issuing them and how they are taxed.

 - Municipal Bonds – is a bond issued by a state or local government to support state and local projects.